-• The Project will create a new civic landmark for cultural, sports, and entertainment activities.
-The Project will deliver San Francisco's first ever multi-purpose indoor Event Center and will attract a rich diversity of live events, including concerts, family shows, sporting events, conferences and conventions, many of which currently bypass the City of San Francisco when scheduling at major indoor venues.
+- The Project will create a new civic landmark for cultural, sports, and entertainment activities.
+The Project will deliver San Francisco's first ever multipurpose indoor Event Center and will attract a rich diversity of live events, including concerts, family shows, sporting events, conferences and conventions, many of which currently bypass the City of San Francisco when scheduling at major indoor venues.
 The Event Center will also host cultural, artistic, and civic activities currently absent in the burgeoning Mission Bay neighborhood.
-With a vibrant offering of various retail options including sit-down restaurants, casual food offerings, food hall space, and soft goods retailers, the Project will become a destination for visitors, office workers, and residents alike, regardless of whether an event is taking place within the Event Center itself.

-- The Project will add significant office and/or biotechnology R&D lab space to Mission Bay and San Francisco.
+With a vibrant offering of various retail options including sit-down restaurants, casual food offerings, food hall space, and soft goods retailers, the Project will become a destination for visitors, office workers, and residents alike, regardless of whether an event is taking place within the Event Center itself. - The Project will add significant office and/or biotechnology R&D lab space to Mission Bay and San Francisco.
 The Project will deliver workspace to help meet the city's record-high demand, enabling growing businesses to locate in the area.
 The potential provision of lab/R&D space also offers the opportunity for synergy and collaboration with other firms local to Mission Bay.
-Retail on-site would serve the local office community, on-site and off, as well as UCSF hospital staff, UCSF students, nearby residents, and visitors from the region. - The Project will generate important economic benefits for the city and Mission Bay.
+Retail on-site would serve the local office community, on-site and off, as well as UCSF hospital staff, UCSF students, nearby residents, and visitors from the region.

+- The Project will generate important economic benefits for the city and Mission Bay.
 The Project will generate significant new property tax increment for the construction of public infrastructure (including parks) and affordable housing.
 It is estimated by the Golden State Warriors that the Project increment will be approximately 40% higher than an equivalent office-only project on Blocks 29-32.
-It will also create hundreds of new construction and permanent jobs and add significant new revenues to the City. - The Project will trigger construction of P22.
-Representing approximately 13% of overall Mission Bay park space, the 5.5-acre P22 runs along the San Francisco Bay south of Pier 54 to the east terminus of 16th Street.
-As provided under the BCDC permit, development of the Project requires construction of P22 by the master developer.
-The resulting mix of public open spaces and publicly accessible retail will provide a significant and dynamic place for visitors and residents of Mission Bay to gather.

-- The Project will add to the Mission Bay Open Space System.
-In addition to the planned Bayfront Park, the Project's design provides 3.2 acres of privately-developed, publicly-accessible open space to supplement the current open space system.
+It will also create hundreds of new construction and permanent jobs and add significant new revenues to the City. - The Project will add to the Mission Bay Open Space System.
+The Project's design provides 3.2 acres of privately-developed, publicly-accessible open space to supplement the current open space system.
 The space will be able to be utilized for passive recreation, complimentary space for nearby retail activity, and accessible views of the Bay. - The Project will support sustainability goals.
 The Project will be designed to LEED Gold standards.
-Its proposed location conforms to city- and state-wide goals by concentrating new construction in downtown urbanized areas, where high transit accessibility enables sustainable and environmentally-responsible growth.
+Its proposed location conforms to city-and state-wide goals by concentrating new construction in downtown urbanized areas, where high transit accessibility enables sustainable and environmentally-responsible growth.